yitu-opensource/T2T-ViT/README.md

 ```
 CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7 ./distributed_train.sh 8 path/to/data --model T2t_vit_14 -b 64 --lr 5e-4 --weight-decay .05 --amp --img-size 224
 ```
+If you want to train our T2T-ViT on images with 384x384 resolution, please use '--img-size 384'.

 Train the T2T-ViT-19, T2T-ViT-24 or T2T-ViT_t-19, T2T-ViT_t-24: